Rumor Detection on Social Media with Reinforcement Learning-based Key Propagation Graph Generator: Introduction

 \section{Introduction}

-As one of the primary mediums for information dissemination, social media eliminates the temporal and spatial constraints on individual communication and facilitates the spread of information.
-However, the popularity of certain topic on social media often leads to the propagation of intentional or unintentional misinformation \cite{zhou20fakenewssurv}, bringing negative impact to individual health and social stability \cite{YangSWG0019, zhou20recovery}.
-Unfortunately, individuals exposed to unverified information have difficulty in distinguishing between truth and falsehood, and may unknowingly contribute to its further dissemination through social media \cite{Rubin10, zhou20fakenewssurv}.
-Therefore, there is a growing demand for automatic rumor detection.
+As a primary medium for information dissemination, social media eliminates temporal and spatial constraints on communication, facilitating the spread of information.
+However, the popularity of certain topics on social media often leads to the propagation of intentional or unintentional misinformation \cite{zhou20fakenewssurv}, negatively impacting individual health and social stability \cite{YangSWG0019, zhou20recovery}.
+Unfortunately, individuals who encounter unverified information often struggle to distinguish between truth and falsehood.
+This difficulty can inadvertently lead to the further spread of misinformation through social media platforms~\cite{Rubin10, zhou20fakenewssurv} and word-of-mouth effect~\cite{feng2024efficient, guo2023efficient, guo2022influence}.
+Additionally, this challenge extends to sophisticated tools like large language models, which also struggle to accurately identify rumors on social networks, as shown in the left subfigure of Fig. \ref{fig:llm-prop}.
+The complexity of this issue underscores the need for more nuanced approaches to misinformation detection and management.

-In recent years, rumor detection approaches have gradually shifted from traditional machine learning approaches \cite{wu15rwkernel,ma17twitter1516,zhou19pattern,rosenfeld20wlkernel} that require manual definition of content, structural, or information source features, to deep learning approaches \cite{bian2020bigcn,wei2021ebgcn,ma18rvnn,Khoo20,WeiXM19,LiZS19,wang18eann,ZhangLLY19,he21rdea,sun22gacl,MaHGCZZ22,zhang23dcerd}.
-Notably, {\em graph neural network (GNN)}-based rumor detectors have achieved superb performance.
-These models leverage both the textual contents and the topology of propagation graphs that represents the spread of claims on social networks.
-In these graphs, nodes represent comments or retweets of the root claim, while edges capture the relationships of commenting and retweeting among these posts.
-Although the use of propagation information improves the accuracy of rumor detection to some extent, the presence of irrelevant or untrustworthy comments on social networks significantly impairs the reliability of the propagation graphs when identifying claims \cite{wei2021ebgcn,sun22gacl}.
+In recent years, rumor detection has gradually shifted from traditional machine learning approaches \cite{wu15rwkernel,ma17twitter1516,zhou19pattern,rosenfeld20wlkernel}, which require the manual definition of content, structural, or information source features, to deep learning approaches \cite{ma18rvnn,Khoo20,WeiXM19,LiZS19,wang18eann,ZhangLLY19,MaHGCZZ22}.
+Notably, {\em graph neural networks (GNNs)}~\cite{kipf2016gcn, velivckovic2017gat, dong2023rayleigh,dong35smoothgnn,zhang2024ficom} effectively combine node textual features and graph propagation topology, achieving superb detection performance~\cite{bian2020bigcn, wei2021ebgcn, he21rdea, sun22gacl, zhang23dcerd}.
+As illustrated in the right subfigure of Fig. \ref{fig:llm-prop}, root nodes in the propagation graphs represent the original posts, while other nodes represent comments or retweets received during the spread.
+Edges indicate the relationships of commenting and retweeting between nodes.